AirP0WeR/strava-telegram-bot/README.md

+# Strava Telegram Bot

+A simple Strava bot using Telegram for fetching and calculating statistics.

+## Getting Started

-Have _config.json_ with the below parameters:
+Create _config.json_ inside _scripts/_ in the below format:

 ```
 {